PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `ModelIRGraphIndex` is maintained across all matches, and the sole production call supplies the Session LayoutState.

+Conv1D-shim unary fan-out bypass is the third semantic family in `passes/conv1d_unary_layout.py`.
+It applies only when the rank-three unary output has one exact ExpandDims/Transpose branch back to NHWC plus a retained NCHW side use.
+That side use may be a strictly later operator consumer or the unary output itself may be a public graph output.
+A chain without genuine fan-out is left to the preceding full-chain owner and is not partially rewritten by this pass.

+The full-chain and fan-out families share one `_resolve_unary_prefix_candidate` for the complete NHWC-to-NCHW Transpose, Squeeze, unary, shape/signature, source, boundary, producer, consumer, dtype, and quantization-independent prefix contract.
+The only prefix-policy difference is whether a public unary output is permitted.
+Each family owns only its distinct suffix validation and rewrite transaction.

+The bypass keeps the original unary object but moves it before the retained NHWC-to-NCHW Transpose.
+The unary now consumes the original NHWC source and produces the former post-Transpose output.
+The retained Transpose consumes that output, and the retained Squeeze produces the former unary output for every NCHW side consumer.
+The selected ExpandDims and post-Transpose are removed in one indexed compaction, after which the unary is inserted before the retained Transpose.
+This produces a topological operator order instead of the legacy helper's backward producer edge.

+Shape and signature equations, typed producer-free permutations and axis, strict producer/consumer order, private changed intermediates, dtypes, and per-tensor quantization are validated before mutation.
+A public unary output is allowed because its NCHW value and name remain unchanged; the pre-Transpose, pre-unary Squeeze, and removed ExpandDims outputs are not public.
+CAST retains its dtype transition.
+In that case the retained Transpose output dtype and quantization are repaired from the unary output, correcting metadata that the legacy helper left in the input dtype.
+Both required quantization clones are prepared before graph mutation, so clone failure is a complete no-op.

+Static public-input, produced-input, quantized, alternate-axis, and non-CAST fixtures become byte-for-byte identical to the legacy result after applying a topological sort to that legacy result.
+No-fan-out chains, floating or produced constants, inconsistent shape/signature metadata, mixed dtypes or grids, duplicate producers, backward consumers, and public removed intermediates are complete no-ops.
+One supplied or locally constructed `ModelIRGraphIndex` is maintained across all matches, and the sole production call supplies the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter